johnboronkas/photosynthesis/README.md

 - [ ] update rules from V1 to V2 of the rulebook (just did a major refactor of the rules/command sections, sorry) (Andrew)
 - [ ] check game file to ensure it is suitable for machine learning purposes (rework and slim down as necessary, was just a throw together first shot) (Andrew?)
-- [ ] write rules for bot competition (round robin, speed per turn, delivery size limit, code must be checked in by the time of the match (9:00p)) and send email blast
+- [ ] need a 'load' and 'next' command for game files to allow people to go into an after-action report mode with just show commands and next
-  - list rules in the Bot.cs class
+  - make unique names for the game files based on who is in the match and the timestamp
-  - add instructions on the readme of how to make a bot
+- [ ] add instructions on the readme of how to make a bot
-  - add link to version 2.0 rules for the game
+- [ ] add link to version 2.0 rules for the game
   - [ ] Singleplayer challange
     - In a one player game, use all bots to see which scores the most amount of points